PoCInnovation/Workshops/software/14.Vercel/README.md

 │  └── Home.module.css # Style scoped for Home component
 ```

-Now, to create the top bar we need 2 things: a component named `TopBar` wrote in a `TopBar.js` and a `stylesheet` named `TopBar.module.css`.
+Now, to create the top bar we need 2 things: a component named `TopBar` wrote in a `topBar.js` file and a `stylesheet` named `TopBar.module.css`.

 Here we go, first :

-- Create a file named `TopBar.js` that will export a component that display a topBar.
+- Create a file named `topBar.js` that will export a component that displays a topBar.

 > You can `return` simple html, it's not different from vanilla html for the moment.